 Women's Filmmaking in the Aftermath of the Uprisings

 This is event is part of the

 Ten Years On: Mass Protests and Uprisings in the Arab World Project

 Organized by the Georgetown University Center for Contemporary Arab Studies and co-sponsored by the Arab Studies Institute

-Join the Center for Contemporary Arab Studies at Georgetown University and the Ten Years On Project for an online panel discussion with prominent Arab women filmmakers who have documented the aftermath of the 2011 Arab Uprisings, in the region capturing both pivotal moments and everyday life in Yemen, Libya, and Saudi Arabia.
+The Center for Contemporary Arab Studies at Georgetown University and the Ten Years On Project hosted an online panel discussion with prominent Arab women filmmakers who have documented the aftermath of the 2011 Arab Uprisings, in the region capturing both pivotal moments and everyday life in Yemen, Libya, and Saudi Arabia.

 Naziha Arebi is a Libyan-British director, producer, writer, and artist who was born in 1984 to an English mother and Libyan father and was raised in Hastings.
 She is well-recognized for directing and producing award-winning Freedom Fields, which premiered at the 2018 Toronto International Film Festival (TIFF), and other movie projects.f Her photography and writing has also been published in multiple newspapers and magazines.
 Naziha's films have been shown at multiple more film festivals, including Arab Film Festival USA, Edinburgh International Film Festival, Venice International Film Festival, and the Tripoli Film Festival.
 Her writings and photography have also been published in multiple magazines and newspapers.
 She also works with many organizations such as UN Women and BBC Media Action.